 A diamond is a type of gemstone which is often believed to be everlasting in nature and unable to be damaged in any way.
-Although this is a nice notice to have, the truth of the matter is that diamonds can be damaged if not treated in a careful manner. it's important to note what can happen to a diamond if not treated properly and ways to safeguard against damage to one's diamond ring, diamond necklace or other type of jewellery item in which this beautiful gem is part thereof.
+Although this is a nice notice to have, the truth of the matter is that diamonds can be damaged if not treated in a careful manner.
+It is important to note what can happen to a diamond if not treated properly and ways to safeguard against damage to one's diamond ring, diamond necklace or other type of jewelry item in which this beautiful gem is part thereof.

 How Can a Diamond Be Damaged?

 A diamond has an extremely hard consistency to it which is one of its many wonderful attributes.
 However, there are ways for this lovely gemstone to be broken, scratched or otherwise damaged.
 Damage to a diamond can occur by dropping it on a hard surface, scrapping it roughly against concrete or other similar matter or simply repeatedly storing it in a place where it is not properly contained.
 Although damaging a diamond is not an easy thing to do, it is something which can occur from time to time.

 Many pieces of diamond jewelry are worn on a daily basis, such as a diamond engagement ring, which makes the occurrence of damage highly possible due to frequent wear.
 In order to safeguard against damaging one's ring, bracelet or other diamond jewelry piece, there are a few steps one can take in their daily wear and storage of such an exquisite item.
 When wearing the diamond, one should always be cautious when doing so and try not to bang into any walls or other fixtures which may put a chip in the diamond or even break it if the contact is hard enough.